 Peel and Slice the Apple:

-Pare a large apple and slice it into 8-10 wedges.
-This sweet and tangy combination is why I recommend a tart variety, such as Fuji or Granny Smith, for this recipe.
+Core a large apple, cut it into 8-10 wedges and pare.
+It’s this sweet and tart interplay that’s why I favor a tart variety, like Fuji or Granny Smith, for this recipe.

 Pat the Apple Wedges Dry: